 IIRR’s Capacity to Respond

-Importantly, our sixty years of experience allows us to deliver effective long-term support after disasters.
-As a result, we are bolstering our response efforts to the COVID-19 crisis, specifically focusing on health, livelihoods, and disaster risk management within vulnerable communities.
+Importantly, our six decades of experience allows us to deliver effective long-term support after disasters.
+As a result, we were well-equipped to bolster our response efforts to the COVID-19 crisis, specifically focusing on health, livelihoods, and disaster risk management within vulnerable communities.